April 26, 2023

 And if you want to give your kids a head start on retirement savings, you can help them open an IRA as soon as they start working and earning an income.

 3. Start a college fund.
 Let’s assume you want to pay for your child’s college education (or at least help them out).
 A 529 savings plan is a popular way to go.
-These plans are available in all 50 states and the District of Columbia.
+These plans are available in nearly every state and the District of Columbia.
 And depending on the state, contributions to 529s may be tax-deductible, and savers can enjoy tax-free earnings as their contributions grow over time.
 Keep in mind that you don’t have to wait for the birth of your child to open an account.
-If you know you’re going to have a kid down the road, open an account now with you as the beneficiary (you’d just make your child the beneficiary after he or she is born).
+If you know you’re going to have a kid down the road, consider opening an account now with you as the beneficiary (you’d make your child the beneficiary after he or she is born).
 This can be a good way to start saving early and put that compound interest to work for you.

 4. Buy a life insurance policy.
 With a family that’s financially dependent on you, you have to think about providing for them in the event that you no longer can.
 We don’t mean to take a dark turn here, but the reality is you don’t want to put your family in a financial bind if something tragic were to happen to you (or your spouse).
 This is why life insurance is a smart purchase for young families.
-There are many policy options to choose from, and each family’s circumstances are different.
-So it’s important to shop around and talk to a professional about finding the right level of protection for you and your family members.
+There are many policy options to choose from.
+Each family’s needs and goals are going to be different.
+So it’s important to shop around and talk to a professional about finding the right level of protection for you and your family.

 5. Avoid lifestyle inflation.
 At this stage in life, you’re probably making more money than the 20-something version of you.
 Sometimes when you make more money, you may be tempted to spend more money.
-Lifestyle inflation is the fancy term for this little tendency.
-And it’s what could happen if you don’t stick to a budget.
-Next thing you know, what was once a “treat yourself” indulgence can become a “necessity.”
+This is known as lifestyle inflation.
+And it’s what could happen if you don’t stick to a budget or spending plan.

 We get it.
 Nice things are…well, nice and they make us feel good.
 But lifestyle inflation could limit your ability to save and pay down debts (it might even lead to more).
-Remember, you don’t really have to be keeping up with the Joneses.
-Before you spend your hard-earned money to buy more stuff, pay yourself first by putting away as much as you can into savings.
+Always remember to pay yourself first by putting away as much as you can into savings.